-Institute of Banking Personnel Selection will close registrations for 3rd clerical common exam on September 7 giving ample time for applicants to get ready for the d-day.
+Institute of Banking Personnel Selection closed online registrations for 4th clerical common exam on September 1 thereby giving ample time for applicants to get ready for the testing day.

 IBPS Clerk Exam 2014 Pattern

 As said earlier, the mode of examination will be online which means you need not shade circles in OMR sheets.Instead, have to click the correct answer for questions displayed on computer screen.

 Private Banks have already employed online tests for their recruitments & going by that, candidates should have options to move back & forth and complete questions left unanswered before final submission.